Hibou57/PostiATS-Utilities/doc/keywords.md

   * "dataviewtype", "datavtype"
   * "primplement", "primplmnt"
   * "viewtypedef", "vtypedef"

+Note although "primplement" and "primplmnt" are synonymous, "implement" and "implmnt" are not synonymous!

 As a side note, “extern” may be a synonymous for “static”, “extype” or “extvar”, depending on the case and reciprocally.